Key takeaways:

 To get an apprentice license, applicants must enroll in an accredited apprenticeship program and have a high school diploma or GED.

-To gain a journeyman license, applicants must have completed at least 6,000 hours of training as well as pass a licensing exam.
+To gain a journeyman license, applicants must have completed at least 8,000 hours of training and a four-year approved education program or provide proof of 16,000 total hours of experience, as well as pass a licensing exam.

 To receive a master license, applicants must have worked as a licensed journeyman for at least four years.
 Applicants will also need to pass a licensing exam.

-To get an electrical contractor license, applicants must have a master license, pass a contractor licensing exam, and obtain at least $300,000 worth of insurance.
+To obtain an electrical contractor license, applicants must hold a master license, pass a contractor licensing exam, and maintain at least $300,000 in insurance.

 Illinois

-Those looking to work as an electrician in Illinois must be licensed, but Illinois doesn’t offer a state-wide license.
+Those looking to work as an electrician in Illinois must be licensed, but the state doesn’t offer a statewide license.
 Instead, licenses are provided through local cities within the state.
-Some cities, like Buffalo Grove, offer a license that is widely accepted by other municipalities across the state.
-Electricians must check with their local jurisdiction on the requirements to receive a license.

-Read our full guide to getting certified as an electrician in the state of Illinois.
+Read the full guide to getting certified as an electrician in the state of Illinois.

 Indiana